 Water temperature is warmest from October to March at 28-29°C (82-84°F) and coolest at 25-26°C (77-79°F) in July and August.
 This cooler season is also the time of more sightings of macro critters primarily due to it being the season of reproduction.

 At the time of warmest water temperatures in January and February, visibility is at its lowest.
-Best vis is from October to December.
+The best vis is from October to December.

 Depth: 5-30 m (16-100 ft)